 Substack is highly focused on writers and easy publishing (similar to Medium).

-It comes with a minimalist editor where you can create newsletter emails, write articles, and upload podcast episodes.
+It comes with a minimalist editor where you can create newsletter emails, write great articles, and upload podcast episodes.

 WordPress: Ease of Use